wobufetmaster/CS474-Set-Theory-DSL/README.md

 # CS474HW4
-##Set theory DSL with if statements and exceptions for CS 474
+##Set theory DSL for CS 474
 Written by Sean Stiely on
-4/9/2022 for CS 474
+4/21/2022 for CS 474
 ##Building and Install:
 You can install this program from [GitHub](https://github.com/wobufetmaster/CS474HW1).
-(Use the HW4 branch) This program is buildable using the sbt.
+(Use the HW5 branch) This program is buildable using the sbt.
 It can be run and built using the commands **sbt clean compile test** and **sbt clean compile run** It is also intelliJ friendly, and can be imported into it easily.
 Make sure to include these files in your project, and